scrapinghub/spidermon/docs/source/item-validation.rst

 define which fields are required, the type assigned to each field, a regular expression to validate the content and much more.

 This `guide`_ explains the main keywords and how to generate a schema.

-Here we have an example of a schema for the quotes item from the :ref:`getting-started`.
+Here we have an example of a schema for the quotes item from the :doc:`tutorial </getting-started>`.

 .. code-block:: json